Remod-org/IceBox/README.md

 # IceBox for Rust
-Make small storage boxes keep food like a fridge
+Make small storage boxes keep food like a fridge.
+No electricity is required.

 ## Commands